-- 1) Improve how feedback is distributed to measure developers; - 2) Enhance the standing committee's ability to use measure feedback in their evaluation of measures in endorsement decisions; and - 3) Close the loop with those who submit measure feedback by exploring appropriate actions for adjudicating measure feedback.
+- 1) improve how feedback is distributed to measure developers; - 2) enhance standing committee ability to use measure feedback in their evaluation of measures in endorsement decisions; and - 3) close the loop with those who submit measure feedback by exploring appropriate actions for adjudicating measure feedback.

-Implementing these strategies as part of the pilot will be informed by insights and lessons learned from earlier stages to ensure the approach builds on what strategies and tactics have been assessed as successful to date.
+Implementing of these strategies as part of the pilot will be informed by insights and lessons learned from earlier stages to ensure the approach builds on what strategies and tactics have been assessed as successful to date.
 Lessons learned from step three will help NQF continue to refine its communication and outreach materials, educational resources, the Measure Feedback Tool, and the measure feedback loop itself.